 In a statement, Oreskes later said, “I am deeply sorry to the people I hurt.
 My behavior was wrong and inexcusable, and I accept full responsibility.”

 As a comprehensive New York Times graphic demonstrates, more men come under fire every day.
 Some say the “Weinstein effect” will hurt the industries it affects.
-Ultimately though, the actions of the men who allegedly perpetrated violence against women do far more damage.
+Ultimately though, the actions of the men who allegedly perpetrated harassment or violence against women do far more damage.

 Follow The Cheat Sheet on Facebook!